 This condition will be addressed prior to issuance of permits.
-This condition is carried forward with the current PPS.
+This condition shall be carried forward with the current application.

 40. Development of this subdivision shall be in conformance with approved Type 1 Tree Conservation Plan TCP1-007-12-01.
 The following note shall be placed on the final plat of subdivision: